-If you want scary animals there are lions and tigers; hyperactive squirrel monkeys provide the slapstick; creatures like anteaters and tapirs are strange and otherworldly.
-The big stars however are the cuties: koalas, pandas, penguins and pygmy hippos.
-The zoo covers 82 acres of hillside in the west of the city; plan to spend at least half a day here, maybe more.
+If you want scary animals, there are lions and tigers; hyperactive squirrel monkeys provide the slapstick; creatures like anteaters and tapirs are strange and otherworldly.
+The big stars, however, are the cuties: koalas, pandas, penguins and pygmy hippos.
+The zoo covers 82 acres of hillside in the west of the city – so plan to spend at least half a day here, maybe more.

 Resembling a cross between a massive futuristic marquee and a crashed spaceship, Our Dynamic Earth is an educational visitor attraction for children.
-Using interactive exhibits and displays it tells the story of our planet and how it was shaped by forces of nature: climate, ecology, evolution, tectonics, vulcanism, weather and more.
-It’s all high-tech fun and there is a 360° ShowDome for science-flavoured movies too.
+Through interactive exhibits and displays it tells the story of our planet and how it has been shaped by forces of nature: climate, evolution, tectonics, volcanism and more.
+It’s all high-tech fun and there’s a 360-degree ‘ShowDome’ for science-flavoured movies too.

-Open since 1982, this venue has two big selling points.
+Open since 1982, this venue has two key selling points.
 For older children it can be an educational experience as it’s an urban farm with chickens, cows, goats, pigs and sheep.
-When you want to entertain younger kids however, there are also accessible pet lodge animals, from the challenging (a snake called Dougal) to the cuddly (hamsters, guinea pigs and rabbits).
+And if you want to entertain younger kids, there are accessible pet lodge animals, from the challenging (a snake called Dougal) to the cuddly (hamsters, guinea pigs and rabbits).

-It may be based at an unlovely commercial estate, out in the far west of the city, but Time Twisters is generally viewed as the most entertaining soft play venue for kids in Edinburgh.
-The play area has a happily cartoonish Egyptian theme while the café makes an effort to provide healthier options the average children’s menu.
+It may be based within an unlovely commercial estate out in the far west of the city, but Time Twisters is generally viewed as the most entertaining soft-play venue for kids in Edinburgh.
+The play area has a happily cartoonish Egyptian theme while the café makes an effort to provide healthier options than the average children’s menu.